 For the 3rd term in school, the twins will be involved in a project with their class.
 It is a big deal.
 Jordan's class is doing books.
 She's selected Charlotte's Web as one of the books she wants to bring into class.
 So, we had decided that the party should be run on the Charlotte's Web theme.

 The party ran in 3 phases.
 So for a home-made party, it was extremely elaborate.

 There was spider web painting which involved masking tape on canvases, smearing paint all over the canvas and then stripping it after when dry to form very pretty spider web designs.
 Of course, with any activity which involves paint, it inevitably gets onto every part of their clothes and body.
-But they really got into it and it kept them occupied for a full hour before all mess broke loose!
+We used everything we could get our hands on, brushes, sponge rollers, big painter and foam brushes (all thanks to CraftPlay) as well as eventually body parts, But they really got into it and it kept them occupied for a full hour before all mess broke loose!